KickMint

 Australia users (Privacy Act 1988)

-• Local data: stored in the iOS app sandbox using SQLite, automatically protected by iOS Data Protection (NSFileProtectionComplete-class), encrypted at rest with a key derived from your device passcode.
+• Local data: stored in the iOS app sandbox using SQLite, automatically protected by iOS Data Protection (NSFileProtectionCompleteUntilFirstUserAuthentication), encrypted at rest with a key derived from your device passcode.

-• Breach notification: if we discover a breach involving personal data, we will notify affected users without undue delay and within 72 hours of becoming aware where required by GDPR Article 33, and within statutory windows under CCPA, LGPD, PIPEDA, and Australia's Notifiable Data Breaches scheme.
+• Breach notification: if we discover a breach involving personal data, we will notify the Lithuanian State Data Protection Inspectorate (VDAI) within 72 hours of becoming aware where required by GDPR Article 33, notify affected users without undue delay where required by GDPR Article 34, and meet the corresponding windows under CCPA, LGPD, PIPEDA, and Australia's Notifiable Data Breaches scheme.

 DataRetention

-Local task and AI data on your deviceUntil you delete it or uninstall the app
+Local task, AI, and completion-note data on your deviceUntil you delete it or uninstall the app

 Apple StoreKit purchase recordsPer Apple's policy.
 We retain receipt data only for the lifetime of the subscription